About the CCPS Associate of Science in Foundations in Education

 The university offers programs for the preparation of elementary and secondary teachers.
 Students intending to prepare for teaching should visit the School of Education and Child Development website.

 The professional preparation of teachers at Drury University is grounded not only in the academic disciplines, but also in a partnership with public schools.
-As part of the professional preparation of teachers, students participate in a series of clinical experiences that may begin as early as the freshman year and conclude in the senior year.
-Clinical experiences include teacher aiding in the public schools, field experiences related to areas of specialization, reading practicum and student teaching.
+As part of the professional preparation of teachers, students participate in a series of clinical experiences that begin as early as the freshman year and conclude in the senior year.
+Clinical experiences include assisting teachers in the public schools, field experiences related to areas of specialization, reading practicum and student teaching.
 These experiences allow Drury students to gain practical experiences working with special needs children as well as a wide variety of socioeconomic, cultural and ethnic groups.

 The mission of professional education at Drury University is to: